Chromatographic Data Analysis and Interpretation

 Introduction

 Chromatography is a technique used to separate and analyze mixtures of substances.
-It is based on the principle that different substances travel at different rates through a stationary phase due to their different affinities for the phase.
+It's based on the principle that different substances travel at different rates through a stationary phase due to their different affinities for that phase.
 The stationary phase can be a solid, liquid, or gas.

 Basic Concepts